Singles League Rules

 What you have to do now

-- If you are unable to arrange or play by the played by date, maybe through injury, illness away on holiday or unable to make contact with your opponent then you must inform Steve Bentley at email@example.com or 07584 220363 by the play by date.
-Some of you who are away have already done so but could you still make contact with your opponent to arrange your matches for when you return.
+- If you are unable to arrange or play your matches, maybe through injury, illness away on holiday or unable to make contact with your opponent then you must inform Steve Bentley at firstname.lastname@example.org or 07584 220363.

 When both players are able to play at off-peak times (midweek daytimes), please try to do so.
 When this isn't possible, then go ahead and play at peak times but there are going to be a lot of singles matches played in the coming months and if we can spread them across the day it will make life easier and avoid court availability issues.

 - Two standard sets with a championship tie break decider if all square(first to ten, two clear)

 - The sets will be sudden death deuce(ie: if the game gets to deuce, the next point decides the game).
 Returner chooses the side in this situation.
 And there will be no service net calls - you have to play on!

 - If you both agree then you can play an alternative of the above (must be at least two sets with some form of decider).
 Please consider Fast4, which is a quick and exciting format.
 See www.lta.org.uk/play-compete/getting-started/adult-tennis/fast4-tennis/

 - Balls to be provided by home player.